mfichman/rvim/README.md

 Usage
 -----

-On the remote system, run `rvim-server`.  **Warning**: Do not run rvim-server on a public-facing server, as it does not use authentication or SSH.
+On the remote system, run `rvim-server`.  <font color='red'>**Warning**</font>: Do not run rvim-server on a public-facing server, as it does not use authentication or SSH.
 This may be improved in a later version.
 For now, restrict your usage of rvim-server to VPNs, etc.

 On both your local and remote system, set the following environment variables in your shell: